facebook/react-native-website/website/versioned_docs/version-0.70/platform-specific-code.md

 BigButton.android.js
 ```

-You can then require the component as follows:
+You can then import the component as follows:

 ```jsx
 import BigButton from './BigButton';